YuanchengXu2718/GroundwaterNCP_open/README.md

 ## DphAnalysis.m
 Matlab code for spatial interpolation and uncertainty analysis of regionally average groundwater depth
 GoundwaterDepth.xlsx is used in this code

 Check the "CoreNum = 4" in LINE 20 and ensure the number of cores used is smaller than you have!

+Some users have reported encountering unexpected errors when using "parfor" in MATLAB, which may be related to MATLAB's registration.
+If you experience the same issue and are unable to resolve it, please consider replacing "parfor" with "for".

 Tips: Monte Carlo simulations for uncertainty analysis are time-consuming.
 For example, running 1,000 simulations for average groundwater depth in the NCP takes ~20 min with Intel i9-14900K and parallel computing.
 For older laptops with Intel i7-7700HQ, the same process can last over 3 hours.